LeoWangSheep/Carla-Platform/README.md

 ### STEP 4
 configure all the necessary library or setting.
 The mysql database is necessary for storing the test result.
+To connect your local database, you should configure the database name, host, username and password in the beginning of the DataOperation/data_operation.py.
+For creating the necessary data table, the create_table.sql should be execute in your database.

 ### STEP 5
 Inherit the Agent class (In DrivingAgent/Agent.py) and rewrite the necessary function